sroze/messenger-enqueue-transport/README.md

 # Enqueue's transport for Symfony Messenger component

+### The project needs a maintainer.
+Please comment on [the issue](https://github.com/php-enqueue/messenger-adapter/issues/30) if you want to maintain this project.

 This Symfony Messenger transport allows you to use Enqueue to send and receive your messages from all the supported brokers.

 ## Usage